All posts

 Everyone was super friendly and polite, never turning me down.
 However, it was the first larger in-person conference for many regulars, and they probably wanted to catch up with their friends after the two-year-long pause.

-This situation made it harder to approach the SQL Server “celebrities” without that I’m bothering them.
+This situation made it harder to approach the SQL Server "celebrities" without feeling like I was bothering them.

 Maybe some form of colour-coding (lanyards, delegate cards, t-shirts, etc.) could help find like-minded people.